CalculiX

 Material data can be found at www.matweb.com.

-Finally, the authors would like to thank MTU Aero Engines for the allowance to publish this work.
+Finally, the authors would like to thank MTU Aero Engines for the permission to publish this work.

 Von Mises stress in a turbine segment